swisscom/dopc-client/README.md

 ## Quickstart

-* Run `bundle exec dopc --help` to see the usage
+* Run `bundle exec dopc-client --help` to see the usage
-* Create config file with `bundle exec dopc initconfig`
+* Create config file with `bundle exec dopc-client initconfig`
 * Set URL and authentication token in your configuration
-* Run `bundle exec dopc ping` to verify calling the DOPc service
+* Run `bundle exec dopc-client ping` to verify calling the DOPc service

 ## Configuration

 The configuration must be created initially with the `initconfig` command.
-This will create a configuration in `/etc/dop/dopc.conf` for the root user, or in `~/.dop/dopc.conf` for anybody else.
+This will create a configuration in `/etc/dop/dopc-client.conf` for the root user, or in `~/.dop/dopc-client.conf` for anybody else.
 The options used when calling `initconfig` will be written to the configuration file, otherwise defaults are written.
 An existing configuration file can be edited by hand or overwritten with `initconfig` using the `--force` option.

 ## Contributing

-* Don't forget to generate rdoc file with `bundle exec dopc _doc` after changing code.
+* Don't forget to generate rdoc file with `bundle exec dopc-client _doc` after changing code.
 * Tests use rspec-command to invoke the bin script.
 Therefor a DOPc service must be running on the default address and port.
 Also, if tests fail it must be reset manually so tests have a clean setup to run again (see todos).